Yellow Chili's

 Beaten eggs in a bowl

-• In a large or deep tray, add all-purpose flour, panko bread crumb, parmesan cheese, garlic powder, and chili flakes.
-Mix to incorporate them well and set aside
+• In a separate large tray, combine all-purpose flour, panko breadcrumbs, grated Parmesan cheese, garlic powder, and chili flakes.
+Mix well until fully blended.

 Panko, cheese and flour mix in a tray